hustcer/milestone-action/README.md

 - Add milestone to closed issues that have a merged PR fix automatically
 - Create milestone by title, description and due date
 - Close milestone by title or milestone number
+- Delete milestone by title or milestone number

 ## Usage